Qovery/documentation/website/guides/tutorial/use-aws-iam-roles-with-qovery.md

      website/guides/tutorial/use-aws-iam-roles-with-qovery.md.erb
 -->

-## Application requiering S3 permissions
+## Application requiring S3 permissions

 In this first step, we will create a simple application that needs AWS permissions to access s3 buckets.